💡 We discuss this example in greater detail below

 (owner == newOwner

-annotations appaer in docstrings right before a variable declarationif_updated
+annotations appaer in docstrings right before a variable declarationIn an

-to refer to the value of an expression before the assignment.delete
+to refer to the value of an expression before the assignment.Scribble automatically finds all places where the variable is modified and inserts the check there.

 operations, unary increment/decrement operations (++